Common LASIK Fears (and Why You Shouldn’t Be Afraid!)Author: Dr. William Tullo

 LASIK Fear #3 - Fear of complications

 A third popular LASIK fear is fear of complications.
 True, LASIK comes with some risks.
-Details of possible risks can be found here.
 Yet no surgery—not even a routine one such as filling a cavity—comes without some risks.
 Choosing the most advanced laser technology and a highly experienced, reputable surgeon can reduce the risk of complications.
 In addition, individual qualities, such as cornea thickness and ocular health, can reduce risks even further.
 At your LASIK consultation, your eye doctor will discuss any risks and complications with you.
 Elect for the procedure only if you feel comfortable with the risks of LASIK.

 Among patients who overcome their LASIK fears, many wish they hadn’t been so afraid.
 Virginia Dr. Robert Bass says of his patients, "Afterwards they say, 'Why was I nervous?'"